bigbitbus/bigbitbus.github.io/_posts/2021-02-08-Matching-Algorithm.md

 published:  true
 ---

+Given that these cloud services become the primary drivers of an organization’s IT infrastructure - the decision to choose a cloud service provider becomes a complex one.
+[B3Console](https://b3console.bigbitbus.com/login) can be your inbiased data-driven decision helper in this space!
 ## Aim

 The global public cloud service market is a multi-billion dollar industry, which continues to grow at a rapid pace as businesses continue to invest in these technologies.
 Given that these cloud services become the primary drivers of an organization’s IT infrastructure - the decision to choose a cloud service provider becomes a complex one.
 Add to this a lack of transparent and unbiased data sources on cloud service performance and pricing a wrong decision can have a lasting negative impact.
 This is the void we aim to fill at BigBitBus Inc. and help businesses manage the technology risk